land-rover/spatial-flow-network-analysis/README.md

 In 2018, there were 172,500 DC-based Baltimore commuters and 213,491 Baltimore-based DC commuters in the region.
 Our analysis uncovers 5,796 non-trivial travel-to-work areas (i.e. communities with more than three edges) with the largest of these consisting of 4,962 edges.
 On average, non-trivial travel-to-work areas contain 18 edges.

 # Preliminary Observations
-Here is a basemap of the DC-Baltimore region, displayed on a Leaflet map via folium.
+Here is a basemap of the DC-Baltimore region, displayed on a Leaflet map via [folium](http://python-visualization.github.io/folium/).
 ![](https://i.ibb.co/T2wBSpN/basemap.png)

 A community is a collection of nodes (or edges) that are more closely related to each other than to the other nodes (or edges) in the graph.
 Such a collection can be mapped in any number of ways, depending on the question of interest.

-In what follows, we find it useful to present a community as (1) a union of census block polygon geometries, (2) a convex hull of census block centroids, and (3) a bounding box of the convex hull of census block centroids.
+In what follows, we find it useful to visualize a community as (1) a union of census block polygon geometries, (2) a convex hull of census block centroids, and (3) a bounding box of the convex hull of census block centroids.

 Each representation is shown below for a reference community which happens to consist of 15 commuting workers, each housed or hosted in one of 6 census blocks (nodes) that are connected by 5 distinct paths (edges).